RinHizakura/lib-rv64qemu/README.md

 good work(see [reference](#Reference)).
 However, I think that it is still worth getting our hands dirty to see what's happened inside the "magic".

+You can read my [chinese note](https://hackmd.io/@RinHizakura/BkAZoqyvt) for more information of this project.
 ## Run

 Compile the library with the "hello" example.